Non-Surgical treatment of elbow osteoarthritis – alternatives to elbow replacement

 While the normal proliferant used in prolotherapy is dextrose-based, PRP Prolotherapy (Platelet Rich Plasma as demonstrated in the video below) is gaining in popularity.
 In PRP Prolotherapy, a concentrated amount of one’s own platelets which contain growth factors are injected into the injured tissue to promote and speed up the body’s natural healing process.

 Prolotherapy and PRP injections for Tennis Elbow.
 The treatment here is explained by Danielle R. Steilen-Matias, MMS, PA-C, who is also performing the treatment on the patient.

 Prolotherapy is an in-office injection treatment that research and medical studies have shown to be an effective, trustworthy, and reliable alternative to surgical and non-effective conservative care treatments.

 This is a transcript summary of the above video.

 - This patient came to see us for chronic lateral elbow pain.
 His pain had been previously diagnosed as tennis elbow.
 His complaints were elbow pain when playing hockey and lifting weights.
 After these activities, he would notice that his elbow would swell and get warm and the pain would take a couple of days to calm down.

-- The patient told us that he tried pain management and cortisone injections, neither seemed to help him so he came to our office to see Prolotherapy would help with his pain.
+- The patient told us that he tried pain management and cortisone injections, but neither seemed to help him so he came to our office to see if Prolotherapy would help with his pain.

 - After examination, we determined that he was a good candidate for treatment.